Aggregating and Grouping Data

 SELECT COUNT(*), SUM(weight) FROM surveys;

-We can output this value in kilograms (dividing the value to 1000.0), then rounding to 3 decimal places: (Notice the divisor has numbers after the decimal point, which forces the answer to have a decimal fraction)
+We can output this value in kilograms (dividing the value by 1000.00), then rounding to 3 decimal places: (Notice the divisor has numbers after the decimal point, which forces the answer to have a decimal fraction)

 SELECT ROUND(SUM(weight)/1000.00, 3) FROM surveys;